 Footprints School is a school dedicated to raising the quality of education in Phnom Penh, Cambodia.
-Established in 2007, the school has grown from just 10 students and has spread across 4 campuses, with students from Nursery to Grade 7.
+Established in 2007, the school has grown from just 10 students and has spread across 3 campuses, with students from Nursery to Grade 8.
 We run a bilingual program, allowing students to develop competence in Khmer and English, which covers a core curriculum focused around the 4 disciplines of math, language arts, science and social studies.
-Computers, drama, art, swimming and PE are incorporated throughout our program of learning to achieve a more integrated approach to education.
+Computers, health, art, swimming and PE are incorporated throughout our program of learning to achieve a more integrated approach to education.
 Footprints School is licensed with the Ministry of Education, Youth and Sports and is currently a candidate school for international accreditation with the Western Association of Schools and Colleges.
 During the 2014-15 school year we will also be seeking registration with Cambridge International Examinations for our secondary program.

 Mark your calendar!